Maria Dolgopolova: How would you describe what’s happening in your field? And also, for the listeners, describe what this field is.

 Maria Dolgopolova: There’s been a slight increase, but it’s still catastrophically low.

 Elena Novikova: Catastrophically low.
 I recently heard a speech from a Ministry of Health official who talked about the severe shortage of prosthetics and wheelchairs.
 People are returning from the front without arms or legs because they can't find their place in everyday life.
 This is a serious problem.
 These individuals are integrating into our society, and they will live among those who are not ready to accept them.
-I think every person should be assigned a psychologist to help them navigate this situation…
+I think every person should be assigned to a psychologist to help them navigate this situation…

 Maria Dolgopolova: We also discussed this yesterday, that in different countries, psychologists are protected to varying degrees when working with difficult clients.
 I'm sure there are countries where psychologists are less protected than in Russia, but it’s also clear that there are countries where they are more protected.
 And indeed, I think many professionals who realistically assess the situation will try to protect themselves because working in certain circumstances can be self-destructive for a professional.

-Elena Novikova: I hadn't thought of that; I'm glad you brought it up.
+Elena Novikova: I havn't thought of that; I'm glad you brought it up.
 Because I’m not in the position of a psychotherapist or counselor working with people returning from the front.
 But if someone were to come to me, I would look for someone else who could help them instead of me because I’m afraid.
 I’m really scared, first.
 I’m not sure I can help, second.
 I didn’t leave psychotherapy by accident.
 It’s important to me that the help provided is specific, immediate, and practical.
 If the state is not parallel to me, if I can’t help someone who is unable to leave the house because they don’t have a prosthetic or wheelchair, and the state is not providing this, I don’t know what I can do.
 I can only take on the guilt and responsibility for what has happened to this person.
 But, you know, that’s a burden you can carry for a lifetime.
 And the feeling of guilt and responsibility already seems to be overwhelming for many of us.

 We’ve slightly moved beyond the labor market, but still, many of these are young people, many young men.
 These are people who return and could participate in the economy.
 But they’ve fallen out of the economy.
 And no one will be involved in their adaptation.
 When the United States experienced the post-Vietnam syndrome, it was a lost generation.
 Enormous amounts of money were invested in rehabilitating those who fought and returned from the Vietnam War.
 Not everything was successful.
 A lot was unsuccessful.
 But nevertheless, significant efforts were made.
 At that time, the United States had ended the war.
 They didn’t need to invest money in continuing the war.
 But we want to rehabilitate people with funds that are needed to create bombs and missiles.
 The money is needed to produce something that lasts only a fraction of a minute.
 And the money that could be used for rehabilitating someone who returns from the front without arms, legs, or with PTSD is being spent on that.